marcocampanario/aPRoVAR/01_bam-processing_and_variant-call/README.md

 3. FASTQ files referenced by the sample sheet.
 4. A target-region BED file for the Twist Illumina Exome 2.0 Plus panel.
 5. The DRAGEN machine-learning recalibration models distributed with DRAGEN v4.3.6.
+6. A list of gVCFs in a plain text file.

 ## Software requirements